xinwenfu/VChat_DEP/README.md

          * ```vchat.c```: The source file is "vchat.c".
          * ```-o vchat.exe```: The output file will be the executable "vchat.exe".
          * ```-lws2_32 ./libessfunc.a```: Link the executable against the import library "libessfunc.a", enabling it to use the DLL "essfunc.dll".

+### Information Collection
-   2. Launch the VChat application.
+1. Launch the VChat application.
 	* Click on the Icon in File Explorer when it is in the same directory as the essfunc dll.
+	* You can also use the simple [VChatGUI](https://github.com/daintyjet/VChatGUI) program to launch the executable.
-2. **Linux**: Run NMap.
+2. (Optional) **Linux**: Run NMap.
 	```sh
 	# Replace the <IP> with the IP of the machine.
 	$ nmap -A <IP>